aayushpagare21-compcoder/aspirants/CONTRIBUTING.md

-# Contributing to Aspirants
+# Contributing to AspirantsAI

-If you plan to contribute to Aspirants, please take a moment to feel awesome ✨ People like you are what open source is about ♥.
+If you plan to contribute to AspirantsAI, please take a moment to feel awesome ✨ People like you are what open source is about ♥.
 Any contributions, no matter how big or small, are highly appreciated.

 ## Before getting started